siddsrinivasan/CS4300-FinalProject/README.md

-#we did this all ourselves and it is very difficult
+#we did this all ourselves and it was very difficult